 - Code 128 Barcode

 Code 128 is a high-density barcode which reduces the code length that would be required compared to Code 39 barcodes.
 Code 128 barcodes also introduce additional symbols.
 They can encode all 128 characters of ASCII, hence the 128 reference in the name.
-This is one of the most popular barcode types and is widely used in applications where a relatively large amount of data must be encoded into a relatively small amount of space.The barcode introduces different width bars and gaps.
+This is one of the most popular types of barcode and is widely used in applications where a relatively large amount of data must be encoded into a relatively small amount of space.The barcode introduces different width bars and gaps.
 This ultimately allows for more information to be condensed into a smaller barcode.The popular 128 barcode replaces Code 39 and Interleaved 2 from 5 barcodes as a more compact and flexible code for warehouse and distribution facilities due to its continuous, self-checking bidirectional features.
 It is also commonly used in the health industry, blood banking and electronics manufacture.

 The importance of choosing high-quality barcode labels